← Back

 MC542767 (Updated) SharePoint 2013 workflow retirement

-(Updated) SharePoint 2013 workflow retirement SharePoint 2013 workflows will be retired and stop working for all tenants on April 2, 2026; migrate to Power Automate or other supported solutions before this date.
-Updated October 3, 2025: This update serves as a reminder that SharePoint 2013 workflow will retire and stop working in 6 months from.
+(Updated) SharePoint 2013 workflow retirement SharePoint 2013 workflows will be fully retired and stop working on April 2, 2026; migrate to Power Automate or other supported solutions before this date.
+Updated March 2, 2026: This update serves as a final reminder that SharePoint 2013 workflow will retire and stop working 1 month from now (April.

 MC1184649 Microsoft SharePoint: Retirement of IDCRL authentication protocol and enforcement of OpenID Connect and OAuth protocols

-Microsoft SharePoint: Retirement of IDCRL authentication protocol and enforcement of OpenID Connect and OAuth protocols Legacy IDCRL authentication in SharePoint Online and OneDrive for Business will be blocked by default on Jan 31, 2026, and permanently retired on May 1, 2026; migrate to modern authentication protocols. ...(SFI) and in.
+Microsoft SharePoint: Retirement of IDCRL authentication protocol and enforcement of OpenID Connect and OAuth protocols SharePoint Online and OneDrive for Business will block legacy IDCRL authentication by default from Feb 16, 2026; permanent blocking takes effect May 1, 2026.
+Learn more: Migrating from IDCRL authentication to modern.

 Details